aathanor/ResearchSite/content/reference_problem_revised.md

 # Abstract

-This work examines Field's challenge to Tarski's semantic theory - that reducing truth to reference and satisfaction merely pushes the philosophical problem to unexplained semantic primitives.
+This work examines Field's challenge to Tarski's semantic theory[^8] - that reducing truth to reference and satisfaction merely pushes the philosophical problem to unexplained semantic primitives.
 We propose that this challenge dissolves through the Pattern-Constellation (PC) framework, which reconceives reference as an internal linguistic operation $\mathcal{R}(x^c, x^o)$ grounded in experiential pattern-recognition events.
 By distinguishing experiential actualization $E(\{A\})$ from linguistic mediation $\exists(\{A, a^c\})$, we show that Field's problem rests on a category error: assuming reference must bridge word and world rather than coordinate experiential patterns through language.
 The framework is validated by recent findings in language model architectures revealing dual rod/cap structures that mirror the $x^o/x^c$ distinction.

 # Introduction